-(continued)

-If the description of the correction or the plan of correction are not included in the audit report, the county superintendent will notify the school district and request the governing board to provide this information by March 15.

-Each county superintendent of schools will certify to the SPI and the Controller by May 15 that the county office staff have reviewed the audits, reviewed the audit exceptions, and that all exceptions that the county superintendent was required to review were reviewed, and that all of those exceptions, except as noted in the certification, have been corrected or the district has submitted an acceptable correction plan.

-The county superintendent will adjust the future local property tax requirements to correct audit exceptions relating to school district tax rates and tax revenues.

-Audits of regional occupational centers and programs are also subject to the provisions of this section.

-In the audit of the local educational agencies in the subsequent year, the auditors must review the correction or plan of corrections to determine if the audit exceptions have been resolved.
-If not, the auditor will notify the county office of education and the California Department of Education.
+AB 1200 Overview

-If the annual audit report is not filed with the county superintendent on or before December 15, the county superintendent may investigate the causes of the delay and initiate action to obtain the annual audit report in the most effective manner.
-These actions include:

-- · Granting an extension. - · Contracting with another audit firm to complete the work. - Requesting the Controller's office to investigate and initiate action.

-County superintendent is required to notify in writing the certified public accountant or public accountant and the California Board of Accountancy if the audits conducted of school districts in the county were not performed in substantial conformity with the audit guide.
+Education Code Section Key Elements of the Code Section 41020.2 If the annual audit report is not filed with the county superintendent on or before December 15, the county superintendent may investigate the causes of the delay and initiate action to obtain the annual audit report in the most effective manner.
+These actions include: • Granting an extension. • Contracting with another audit firm to complete the work. • Requesting the Controller's office to investigate and initiate action.
+41020.5 County superintendent is required to notify in writing the certified public accountant or public accountant and the California Board of Accountancy if the audits conducted of school districts in the county were not performed in substantial conformity with the audit guide.
 Provides guidelines for an appeal by the accountant.
 If the determination by the county superintendent becomes final, the certified public accountant or the public accountant will be ineligible to perform school district audits for a period of 3 years.

-Provides authority to the county superintendent to request information from the district's auditors if the county superintendent has determined that the district may not be able to meet its obligations for the current or subsequent fiscal year.
+41020.8 Provides authority to the county superintendent to request information from the district's auditors if the county superintendent has determined that the district may not be able to meet its obligations for the current or subsequent fiscal year.